-Blend the stems, ends and stalks into a smoothie: The ends of the carrots, celery and other vegetables that didn’t make it into the main dish can be used to add a little more nutrition to your next smoothie.
-Healthline recommends using parts of produce that aren’t traditionally consumed, like the tops of beets and carrots and fruit and vegetable peels.
+Blend the stems, ends, and stalks into a smoothie: The ends of carrots, celery and other vegetables that didn’t make it into the main dish can be used to add a little more nutrition to your next smoothie.
+Healthline recommends using parts of produce that aren’t traditionally consumed, like the tops of beets and carrots, and fruit and vegetable peels.

-Make juice: A juicer makes it easy to make juice from fruits or vegetables that are about to go to waste.
-But you can use your blender to make juice if you don’t have a juicer.
+Make juice: A juicer makes it easy to make juice from fruits and vegetables that are about to go to waste.
+You can use your blender to make juice if you don’t have a juicer.
 Some blenders even have a “juice” setting.
 You may have to strain the mixture afterward if you want a thinner juice.

 Overnight oats: Get a jump on tomorrow’s breakfast.
 Any type of fruit can be used to make overnight oats in your refrigerator.

 Potato peel chips: You thought those potato peels were destined for the trash or food waste disposer, but 20 minutes in the oven can turn them into a satisfying snack.
 Use a potato peeler instead of a knife so the peels aren’t too thick.
 This is a perfect way to get more out of what you have if you’ve recently made mashed potatoes or another recipe that didn’t use the peels.